readthedocs/test-builds/README.rst

 Test Builds
 ===========

+I just disabled PR builds, so this should not build

 This repository is used internally to create different scenarios on build configs and trigger many builds on Read the Docs productions.